vanilla/docs/content/developer/vanilla-cli/build-process-core.md

 would generate bundles `js/lib-dashboard-app.js` and `js/lib-dashboard-admin.js` and manifests `manifests/app-manifest.json` and `manifests/admin-manifest.json`

-### What should go into a library bundle?
+### What should go into a dependency bundle?

 - Modular code that you want to consume from your own addon and/or other addons.
 - Vendor Libraries.
 - React Components.

-### What not to include in a library bundle?
+### What not to include in a dependency bundle?

 - Code that needs to be run by including a script in the page.
-If you want to put code for your own addon in a library bundle, be sure to import it properly in a [runnable bundle](#runnable-bundles).
+If you want to put code for your own addon in a dependency bundle, be sure to import it properly in a [executable bundle](#executable-bundles).
 - Large files that are only meant to be included on a single page.
 These should be included in a separate bundle, or used as a global for that page.

-## Consuming a library bundle
+## Consuming a dependency bundle

-Library bundles can be consumed through other library bundles or through a [runnable bundle](#runnable-bundles).
+Dependency bundles can be consumed through other dependency bundles or through a [executable bundle](#executable-bundles).
 Any time that you build a bundle it will check the requirements declared in the `require` [addon.json key](/developer/addons/addon-info/#require) and build against the libraries from that addon.
-In addition to the requirements explicity declared in the `require` key, all addons build against their own library bundles and the core library bundles.
+In addition to the requirements explicity declared in the `require` key, all addons build against their own dependency bundles and the core dependency bundles.

-If a file declared in a required library bundle is imported, then that import will automatically be replaced with a reference to the library bundle in the outputed file.
+If a file declared in a required dependency bundle is imported, then that import will automatically be replaced with a reference to the dependency bundle in the outputed file.
 This is only possible if the imported file path resolves to the same location as the `build.exports` declaration in the required addon.

 Some aliases have been provided to make importing slightly easier.